The 13 Craziest Golf Holes in the World

-This beautiful golf course and resort is located in the lakeside city of Coeur d’Alene in the state of Idaho.
+This beautiful golf course and resort is located in the lakeside city of Coeur d’Alene in the state of Idaho, USA.
 The plush green fairways are lined with large pines and the incredible Lake Coeur d’Alene makes the entire experience sublime.
 Cited as “America’s most beautiful resort golf course” by Golf Digest and with some of the most lavish rooms and facilities, Idaho’s Coeur d’Alene Resort really does feel exclusive.
 Along this flawlessly manicured course, the hole to look out for is the 14th Par-3 hole where your target is the famous floating green.
 This signature floating hole is the world’s one and only moving green and it can only be accessed by boat.

 4| Carbrook Golf Club, Australia (Hole 15)

 Queensland is one of Australia’s most energetic regions.
-With its subtropical climate and lively cities, it makes a fantastic all year round destination.
+With its subtropical climate and lively cities, it makes a fantastic all year-round destination.
 The young and refreshing Carbrook Golf Club can be found in Queensland’s Logan City, in a suburb called Loganholme, and it was voted ‘Queensland Metropolitan Golf Club of the Year’ back in 2006.
-Just 3 decades old, the club doesn’t attempt to compete with the more established gold courses in the world, but it does promise a thrilling experience for golfers with a little bit of gumption.
+Just 3 decades old, the club doesn’t attempt to compete with the more established golf courses in the world, but it does promise a thrilling experience for golfers with a little bit of gumption.
 In true Aussie style, the course offers something slightly on the wild side to give the game an exciting edge.
 And what once started off as just a rumour has now materialised to be 100% genuine – with video evidence to prove it.
 If you’re not afraid of predators, this course is highly recommended but watch out for Hole 15 – or more specifically – watch out for the sharks swimming around in the water.

 5| Skukuza Golf Course, South Africa (Hole 1)